 A full investigation will occur if a formal complaint is made by submitting a Grievance Form to the Title IX Coordinator.
 (See APPENDIX A.) If the Complainant decides not to file a disciplinary charge or participate in an investigation, the College may still have responsibility under federal law to investigate the incident to the best of its ability, in order to prevent further harassment to others on campus or similar incidents in the future and ensure campus safety.

 Montreat College shall provide a prompt, fair, and unbiased investigation and resolution.
 The College will strive to conduct and complete investigations within approximately 45 days of the initial complaint.
 The investigation team will consist of two Grievance Officers.
 All interviewed parties will be asked to sign a pledge of honesty prior to providing their testimony and to provide details related to the alleged incident(s), names of witnesses, and provide relevant evidence, as available.

 A full investigation of the complaint will be conducted, including interviews with the Complainant, Respondent, and witnesses whose names are provided by the Complainant and Respondent and whose testimony is deemed relevant by the Grievance Officers.

-Generally, this policy will provide for a timeframe of approximately 45 days for the Grievance Officers to submit a written report of findings to a Conduct Board, consisting of three members from the Title IX Team, who are faculty and staff not affiliated with the case.
+Generally, this policy will provide for a timeframe of approximately 45 days for the Grievance Officers to submit a written report of findings to a hearing panel, consisting of three members from the Title IX Team, who are faculty and staff not affiliated with the case.
 If circumstances, such as semester break or study abroad, warrant an extension of time, the Complainant and Respondent will be notified.